Understanding the definition of logos in literature and applying it to your writing will help you create stronger, more effective logical arguments.

 To understand logos, first, consider how it differs from pathos.
 Pathos is an emotional appeal that creates an emotional response in the reader.

 Literary devices like metaphors and analogies are examples of pathos.
 Pathos should not drive an argument, but it can complement the less emotional logical appeals of logos by appealing to the audience’s emotions.
+You might also be interested in our motif in literature explainer.

 Logos vs. Ethos